Digging Up The Past

 A Hands-on Archaeology Dig

 Students are immersed in a hands-on, interactive archaeological project led by a trained archaeologist.
 This unique program integrates multidisciplinary skills in a realistic simulation.

-The adventure begins in the Museum's classroom, where students receive an introduction to tools, methodology, and techniques, and learn how archaeologists operate using the scientific method.
+The adventure begins in the museum's classroom, where students receive an introduction to tools, methodology, and techniques to learn how archaeologists operate using the scientific method.

 "Digging Up the Past" is 2.5 hours in length (9:30 AM to noon), and is limited to 35 students.

 Call 916-485-8836 to schedule a field trip or visit.